 I was so excited when David and Katie asked me to photograph their wedding.
-It was to take place at Frederick’s Islington and I just knew it would be a wonderful day.
-It consisted of two completely contrasting styles – the proverbial day of two halves.
+They had chosen Frederick’s in Islington for the reception and I just knew it would be a wonderful day.
+The wedding consisted of two completely contrasting styles – the proverbial day of two halves.

-The service was held at a beautiful medieval church in Monken Hadley, Barnet.
+They had chosen a beautiful medieval church in Monken Hadley, Barnet for the ceremony.
 This beautiful church sits next to the lovely open spaces of the Common.
 This is also the location they had chosen for their engagement shoot.
 In contrast for the reception they chose the very stylish Frederick’s restaurant.
 This fantastic venue is perfectly situated in the heart of fashionable Islington London.

 Bridal Preparations, Church Service and a Routemaster